Contents: Portrait Photo | Contact Information | Bio |Headshot |Press Coverage and Contributions |Story Angles |Interview Questions |

 Bio

-Scott Crabtree helps people apply science to thrive at work.
-After earning a degree in cognitive science from Vassar College, he went on to lead the design and development of video games and other software.
-He discovered the science of thriving (positive psychology and other brain sciences) in 2003 and immediately became a passionate student and teacher of that research.
-He resigned his senior leadership position at Intel in 2011 to found Happy Brain Science.
+After earning a degree in cognitive science from Vassar College, Scott led the design and development of video games and enterprise software before discovering the power of positive psychology in 2003.
+He left his senior leadership role at Intel in 2011 to found Happy Brain Science.

-His _repeat_ Happy Brain Science clients include DreamWorks, Nike, Kaiser-Permanente, Boeing, Intel, Hewlett-Packard, Activision, Blizzard Entertainment, and NBC.
+Scott’s repeat clients include DreamWorks, Nike, Kaiser Permanente, Boeing, Activision, and NBC/Universal.

 Headshot